 V. Guidelines of the Department of Disinvestment

 VI.
-List of Bid-specific Clauses

-VII.
-List of Project-specific Clauses
+List of Application-specific provisions

 2.9 Clarifications

 2.9.1 Applicants requiring any clarification on the RFQ may notify the Utility in writing by speed post/courier/special messenger and by e-mail in accordance with Clause 1.2.10.
 They should send in their queries before the date specified in the schedule of Bidding Process contained in Clause 1.3.
 The Utility shall endeavour to respond to the queries within the period specified therein, but no later than 10 (ten) days prior to the Application Due Date.
 The responses will be sent by e-mail.
 The Utility will forward all the queries and its responses thereto, to all purchasers of the RFQ without identifying the source of queries.